 Black mid length duster in printed french michif floral beadwork design by Christine.
-This is part of the NEW Summer 2023 GRANDMOTHER ROCKSTAR COLLECTION!
+This is part of thee GRANDMOTHER ROCKSTAR COLLECTION!

 Chiffon fabric and bamboo tie make duster comfy and easy-to-wear

 S/M - Fits bust up to 37" with extra room, back neck to bottom hem is 39"